napestershine/minutos/Readme.md

 # Task 5

 1. Done - Add status to tasks
-2. show the status together with the task title
+2. Done - show the status together with the task title
-3. fix typos
+3. Done - fix typos
-4. show numbers of tasks in project
+4. Done - show numbers of tasks in project
-5. create a new model for entries
+5. Done - create a new model for entries
-6. make it possible to register entries on task
+6. Done - make it possible to register entries on task
-7. fix the registers time function son project and task
+7. Done - fix the registers time function son project and task
 8. show entries on a task
 9. show total time on the task list
 10. Make it possible to edit an entry